-Do my biases: 1.
-Impact the amount of time I spend with patients?
-Yes No 2.
-Influence how I communicate with patients and their families?
+Do my biases: Impact the amount of time I spend with patients?
+Yes No J.Goo.
+2. Influence how I communicate with patients and their families?
 Yes No 3.
-Hamper my capacity to feel and express empathy toward my patients?
+Hamper my ability to feel and express empathy for my patients?
 Yes No 4.
 Affect the types of treatment and medications I recommend?
 Yes No 5.
-Interfere with my capacity to interact positively with my patients and their families?
-Yes No Do you ever perceive that you are less comfortable with patients who are of a different race than you?
-Do you know whether (or believe that) your colleagues and other staff with whom you routinely work think that your attitudes and behaviors demonstrate bias?
+Interfere with my capacity to interact positively with my patients a families? nd their Yes No Tarrinios.
+103 110 Do you eve than you? r perceive that you are less comfortable with patients who are of a differ rent race Yes No Do you know whether (or believe) your colleagues and other staff with whom you routinely work think your attitudes and behaviors demonstrate bias?
 If so, are you open to discussing these issues with them to elicit their point of view?
-Have patients or their families, directly or through surveys, raised concern about your attitude or the way you communicate with them?
-Yes No
+Yes No nts or their families, directly or through surveys, raised concern about you communicate with them? our attitude Yes No